 36:20

-Jason Van der Schyff, COO of SoftIron, presented at Cloud Field Day about the company’s mission to simplify and streamline IT infrastructure with their true private cloud offering, HyperCloud.
+SoftIron presented at Cloud Field Day on the company’s mission to simplify and streamline IT infrastructure with their true private cloud offering, HyperCloud.
 SoftIron aims to provide a public cloud experience on-premises, with a focus on security-by-design and agility.
 The company has a unique approach to manufacturing, designing, and producing their own hardware and software in-house to ensure security and quality.

 SoftIron’s HyperCloud is positioned as a cloud-neutral solution, competing with services like AWS Outposts or Azure Stack HCI, but without being tied to a specific public cloud provider.
 This allows organizations to deploy, manage, and consume resources on-premises with the elasticity and simplicity of the cloud.
 HyperCloud is particularly suited for sensitive workloads and data, trusted by industries that require high reliability and security, such as finance, research, national security, and federal agencies.